2019ChenGong/Feta-Pro/README.md

 - `train.dp.n_split`: the number of gradient accumulations for saving GPU memory usage.
 - `train.sigma_freq`: the noise scale of frequency domain features.
 - `train.sigma_time`: the noise scale of time domain features.
+- `train.accountant`: the privacy budget accounting mehtods. `train.accountant=prv` means using `prv` to account the privacy budget.
+The default setting is `rdp`.

 > [!Tip]
 >